 Calculate How Long You Will Need the Financing

-Information on Loan to Value and Bridging Loans
+Information on Loan-to-Value and Bridging Loans

 Lenders may offer a higher LTV depending on the situation.
 Before applying, it is important to be confident that you will meet the lender’s borrowing criteria and look around for the best deals.